What is Technical Bid Evaluation(TBE)?

 The offered model should be proven and should have been operating satisfactorily for a minimum of 1 year in at least one installation.

 The pump should not be selected in case the difference between NPSHA is less than 0.5 meters.
 NPSH testing must be asked whether the liquid is at/or near its boiling point, the liquid is gas saturated, or wherever NPSHA is less than 3 m.

-Pump performance must be corrected for viscous fluids; performance correction factor given by vendor should be checked with respect to hydraulic institute standard.
+Pump performance must be corrected for viscous fluids; the performance correction factor given by the vendor should be checked with respect to hydraulic institute standards.
 An equivalent parameter for water must be mentioned on the datasheet.

 In case a low-speed pump is required, a higher-speed pump should not be accepted unless substantiated with plausible technical reasons and operating experience for a similar application.

 The pumps required for parallel should have a minimum of 10-20% higher shut-off head than the operating head.